• Skip to primary navigation

 • Add cucumber, onion, cream cheese, Duke's Mayonnaise, hot sauce, kosher salt, and garlic powder into a bowl.
 Mix until well-combined.
 Taste and season additionally according to preference.

-• Add 3-4 drops of green food coloring; mix + stir.
+• Add 2-3 drops of green food coloring for color, if desired; mix + stir.
 Add until the benedictine has reached your desired level of greenness.

 Nutrition